vkrenz/snap2/README.md

 ==>   Replace 'login' link with user drop down options ✅ ==>   Remove the 'register' link ✅
-==>   Logout link (under user dropdown) will logout user and redirect to /home ✅
+==>   Logout link (under user dropdown) will logout user and redirect to /home ✅ ==>   Cannot go to /user/login it will redirect to /user/dash/:username ✅
 ---------------------------------
 ==> Articles filter by categories
 ---------------------------------